zannen/k8s-redis-queue-hpa/README.md

 # Kubernetes Redis Queue HPA

-This repo demonstrates using a Kubernetes custom metric, whose values are fetched via Prometheus, to enable the Kubernetes Horizontal Pod Autoscaler (HPA) to scale based on redis queue (rq) length.
+This repo demonstrates using a Kubernetes custom metric to enable the Kubernetes Horizontal Pod Autoscaler (HPA) to scale based on redis queue (rq) length plus busy worker count.

 **NOTE**: If you want to scale on CPU and/or memory, there's no need for this repo or all this complexity.
 Use the [Metrics Server](https://github.com/kubernetes-sigs/metrics-server#use-cases) instead.